OROPHILE EDIT

 Wooden highland houses · Canvas & glamping · Ancient healing houses

 In the programme’s vocabulary, the serious operators — Chenot Palace, Six Senses — are studied here, not sold.
-Field notes from these houses arrive with Edition I in July.
+Field notes from these houses appear in the Editions as they are written.

 What’s coming